 When your older toddler (say around 3 – 5 years old) is no longer contended to be confined in the main stroller seat, you can change the main full-size seat to this rear-facing bench seat.
 This is a feature that’s so far only found in the sit-and-stand type of strollers.

-- What’s Different in the Baby Jogger City Select LUX Vs the City Select 2016?
+- Baby Jogger City Select LUX vs City Select 2016 – What’s Different?

-- Why Is The Baby Jogger City Select LUX One Of The BEST Convertible Strollers?
+- Is The Baby Jogger City Select LUX the BEST Convertible Stroller?

 - How to Open and Fold the City Select LUX?